No./Title: EM118 – SATISFACTORY ACADEMIC PROGRESS | Resp. Office: FINANCIAL AID Approval Body: CASA | Effective Date: 06/16/2015 | |

 POLICY

 The University of Tennessee Health Science Center (UTHSC) is required to establish and monitor academic progress standards for students who are Federal Student Aid (FSA) applicants.
-This policy ensures that any student who receives or applies for financial aid is making progress towards a degree.
-The student’s total academic history is monitored regardless of whether he/she previously received financial aid.
-Students can view their Satisfactory Academic Progress (SAP) status on their Banner Self-Service website.
+This policy ensures that any student who receives or applies for financial aid is making satisfactory progress towards a degree.
+The student’s total academichistory is monitored regardless of whether he/she previously received financialaid.
+Federal financial aid Satisfactory Academic Progress (SAP) standards for federal financial assistance eligibility are separate from academic policies that each College may require for degree completion.
+A student’s Satisfactory Academic Progress is evaluated using three factors: Qualitative Assessment, Pace of Progression, and Maximum Timeframe.
+Studentscan view their Satisfactory Academic Progress (SAP) status on their Banner Self-Service website.
 Email notifications will be sent out at the beginning of a term to students placed on warning, probation or suspension status.

 POLICY RATIONALE AND EXPLANATION

-In order to maintain eligibility for financial aid, a student must meet the Quantitative, Qualitative, and Maximum Timeframe requirements listed below.
+To maintain eligibility for financial aid, a student must meet the Qualitative Assessment, Quantitative measurement, and Maximum Timeframe requirements listed below.
 Failure to meet any one of these requirements may result in the loss of federal student aid.
 Programs affected by these SAP requirements are:

 Federal Work Study, Federal Pell Grant, Federal Supplemental Educational Opportunity Grant (SEOG), Federal Direct/Stafford Loans, Federal Grad PLUS Loans, Federal Parent PLUS Loans, Federal Loans for Disadvantaged Students and Federal Loans for Health Professions.

-The quantitative measure for SAP requires that a student must successfully complete 67% of enrolled credit hours.
+Satisfactory academic progress requires that a student must successfully complete 67% of attempted credit hours.
 This will be measured on a cumulative basis.
 Example: If the student enrolls for a total of 24 credit hours the first academic year, the student must satisfactorily complete 16 credit hours (24 credit hours x .67 (67%) = 16 credit hours).
+A reported grade of P, I, or W is included in attempted credit hours.

 Maximum Timeframe